DiosOne/cardvault/client/README.md

 The CardVault client is a React + Vite single‑page application that pairs with the Express/Mongo backend in this repository.
 It provides authenticated card management, public trade browsing, and a lightweight “trade inbox” notification experience built around shared React Context providers.

+> **Note:** This README covers only the frontend deliverable.
+The backend (submitted previously) lives at the repo root with its own README (`../README.md`).
+Use both together for the full MERN stack.

 ---

 ## Feature Overview